Dr. Faramarz Tamanna: Life in brief

 The students’ efforts and their enthusiasm in learning made me confident that it is possible to be a life-long learner and also teach my students to do so.
 I feel in debt to all my students, who helped me hone my thoughts and improve my critical thinking abilities with their thoughtful questions and constructive criticism.
 Those were the people who welcomed openness to criticism, altruism, tolerance, acceptance, elitism, rationality, and avoiding hasty reactions; they believed in a “reform in the character of all Afghan citizens” and wasted no time in finding and eliminating their shortcomings.
 Some of my students have now become ministers, members of parliament, senators, ambassadors, or general directors in Afghanistan’s current government.
 They are all helping with the development of Afghanistan.
 I am proud of all of them and urge them to think of nothing in their careers but the development of Afghanistan and the welfare of all Afghan citizens.

 From the time I was a student, I was determined to stick to “scientific” politics as long as possible before attempting “executive” politics.
 However, that did not happen and I entered politics earlier than I thought.
 Following the event of 11 September 2001, there appeared a wonderful wave among all Afghan people, particularly the young academicians, to serve their country even better.
 That was a strange atmosphere, with a lot of hopes and fears suddenly facing our nation.
 At first, we did not have a clear idea of what threats and opportunities the relation between Afghanistan, as one of the most “peripheral” nations in the world, and the more “central” Western countries would entail.
 In such an atmosphere brimming with hopes and fears, I joined the Afghan government in 2002.
 From early 2002, I served as Deputy Cultural Attaché at the Embassy of Afghanistan in Tehran and, later, the third secretary of the embassy until the Fall of 2006.
-I stepped down from 2006 to 2008 to pursue my PhD education in Tehran.

 In 2008, I returned to the Ministry of Foreign Affairs, and I was immediately appointed as Expert in Cultural Affairs of Afghanistan at the Economic Cooperation Organization (ECO).
 I worked there for 2 years before I returned to Kabul in summer 2010 to continue my activities at the Ministry of Foreign Affairs.
 I became a professor at the Institute of Diplomacy and, then, the Deputy Spokesperson of the Minister of Foreign Affairs.
 In summer 2012, I was appointed as head of the Center for Strategic Studies at Ministry of Foreign Affairs.
 Since then, and while working at the Ministry of Foreign Affairs, I have taught at various universities.